mdrasmus/tot/notes.md

   - my use of python with logging, and no threads
     - Next thing to do is to try turning this off.
     - I turned it off and its much faster now.
-- It is not the chroo that is slow.
+- It is not the chroot that is slow.
 When I use "bind mounting" it is fast:
   - `sudo mount -o bind / mnt`.